 Make a written complaint

-If you have spoken to your landlord directly and they are still refusing to help or their behaviour is not improving, make a written complaint.
+If you have spoken to your landlord directly and they are still refusing to help, make a written complaint.

 If sent as a letter, make sure it’s tracked and you keep a copy.
 Over email, turn on read receipts so you can prove they have seen it.
 Your written complaint should be clear about: